caronc/apprise/packaging/man/apprise.md

   Enable interpretation of backslash escapes.
 For example, this would convert sequences such as \n and \r to their respected ascii new-line and carriage

+  `-j`, `--interpret-emojis`
+  Enable interpretation of emoji strings.
+For example, this would convert sequences such as :smile: or :grin: to their respected unicode emoji character.

   `-d`, `--dry-run`:
   Perform a trial run but only prints the notification services to-be triggered to **stdout**.
 Notifications are never sent using this mode.